 Any way to success is made of not only achievements but also failures and errors.
-With digital products it works the same way: only in the perfect world, people and apps communicate with no mistakes, misunderstandings, technical faults, and unpredictable scenarios.
+With digital products it works the same way: only in the perfect world, do people and apps communicate with no mistakes, misunderstandings, technical faults, and unpredictable scenarios.
 Well, none of us is there, we are in the real world.
 Here diverse errors present an integral part of any user experience, so there is no chance for designers and developers to avoid dealing with them.
 Let’s get well-prepared: today we’ve gathered a post devoted to various errors in web and mobile user interfaces.
-Here we’ll talk about types and reasons for errors as well as design strategies and practices on reducing the negative effect they may bring up.
+Here we’ll talk about types and reasons for errors as well as design strategies and practices for reducing the negative effect they may bring up.

 What Is Interface Error

 Interface error is the state or condition when the app cannot do what the user wants.
 It usually happens in three typical cases:

 - the app fails to do what’s requested (literally, like there is no such a technical possibility or function)